Orckestra/orc-shared/docs/components.md

 The scope object supports a property that isActive; the default is 'true'.
 If isActive is 'false', then it uses theme.palette.secondary.light colour for the label.

-## Selector

-- `options`: A list of objects containing a `label` and `value` field, used to populate the options list.
-- `placeholder`: A placeholder text to show if no option is selected.
-- `value`: The value of the currently selected option.
-- `update`: A function which updates the `value` (in application state, typically).

-A styled replacement for the standard `<select>` element, widely known for its resistance to styling.
-Renders a dropdown selector with a list of options, selectable by mouse or keyboard.

 ## Sidepanel

 - `timeout`: The time taken for the sliding animation, in milliseconds.
 Default 1000.
 - `width`: The width of the panel.
 Controls both element size and animation.
 Default 200px.

 Renders a side panel which will slide into view from the left side of the screen.
-Can and should be styled with `styled-components`.

 ## SpriteSheet